samgj18/virgil-docs/content/en/docs/prologue/introduction.md

 ---
 title: "Introduction"
-description: "Doks is a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize."
+description: "Virgil is a functional Cassandra client built using ZIO 2.x, Cats Effect 3.x, Magnolia and the Datastax 4.x Java drivers"
-lead: "Doks is a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize."
+lead: "Virgil is a functional Cassandra client built using ZIO 2.x, Cats Effect 3.x, Magnolia and the Datastax 4.x Java drivers"
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false